MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/run-as-accounts.md

 6. In the **Set Credentials** dialog, in the **User name** box, enter the user name for the Operational Database Account.
 In the **Password** and **Confirm password** boxes, enter the password for the new Operational Database Account, and select **OK**.
 7. In the **Application Pool Identity** dialog, select **OK**.
 8. In the **Advanced Settings** dialog, select **OK**.
-9. Close Internet Information Services (IIS) Manager.
+9. Close **Internet Information Services (IIS) Manager**.

 ### Change the Operational Database Account

+To set up and use the Operational Database Account, follow these steps:

-1. In the Service Manager console, select **Administration**.
+1. In the **Service Manager** console, select **Administration**.
 2. In the **Administration** pane, expand **Administration**, expand **Security**, and select **Run As Accounts**.
 3. In the **Run As Accounts** pane, select **Operational Database Account**.
 4. In the **Tasks** pane, select **Properties**.
 5. In the **Operational Database Account** page, in the **User name**, **Password**, and **Domain** boxes, enter the new credentials for the Operational Database Account, and select **OK**.

-## Change the password for the Operational Database account used by Service Manager
+## Change the password for the Operational Database Account used by Service Manager

 To change the login password for the Service Manager Data Access and Service Manager Management Configuration services, perform the following procedure.